lukewhchen/W5D3WRK/readme.md

 # MyFramework

-MyFramework is a lightweight MVC(Model View Controller) framework written in Ruby and inspired by Rails.
+MyFramework is a lightweight MVC framework developed in Ruby and inspired by Rails.
+MVC stands for Model-View—Controller.
+It’s a paradigm, allowing developers to factor out the various components of an application and more easily update them.

 ## ControllerBase